imfatant/test/README.md

 - a GPS receiver (with or without integrated compass).
 - a radio modem for a bidirectional datalink, particularly at longer ranges.

-The BBBlue's onboard WiFi is great for debugging and testing at close range if 2.4 GHz is free, but for anything more interesting a dedicated radio datalink is recommended.
+The BBBlue's onboard WiFi is great for debugging and testing at close range if 2.4 GHz is available, but for anything more interesting, a dedicated radio datalink is recommended.
 Also bear in mind the type and placement of antennas that these items use.

+Here's a quickstart chart for the BBBlue's pinouts:

 ... (in the process of writing) ...